 Who am I now?
 The loss of Identity experienced by those made redundant.

 After working FIFO (especially for those who have done if for many years) it becomes a large part of how you identify yourself.
 So what do you do when a large part of your identity is gone?
-If you have been made redundant, it’s normal to think “Who am I now?” as people often identify themselves with what we spend the most time doing.
+It’s normal to think “Who am I now?” as people often identify themselves with what we spend the most time doing.
 It can feel like you’ve lost a part of yourself, similar to grief.
 So what now?
 How does someone deal with those feelings?

 Recognising and acknowledging that you are experiencing a loss of your self-identity due to being made redundant is an important part of moving on.
 Firstly it’s important to recognise that these feelings are normal and you may need some support to get handle them.
 It’s a great idea that during this time you surround yourself with support such as family, friends, colleagues etc.